weibeld/agentic-ai-projects/README.md

 Non-conclusive list of projects in the agentic AI world, organised across several categories.

-> **✨🤖 Note: the content of this file has been researched by AI.
-Last update 2025-11-06.**
+> **✨🤖 The contents of this file have been researched by AI. ✅ Last updated: 2025-11-06.**

 ## Contents